hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 # Monitoring and Observability

-There is a distinction between monitoring and observability.
-Monitoring allows us to gauge application health and identify system health.

-Observability on the other hand allows us to know or infer the internal state of something from the outside.
-How we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code.
+While monitoring enables us to understand the overall health of our systems, observability empowers us with detailed insights into the behavior of our systems through *telemetry data* such as traces, metrics, and logs.
+Observability allows us to know or infer the internal state of something from the outside.
+How do we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code?

-This can involve understanding the life of a request as it passes through the services
-    * Map cyclic service dependencies
-    * Identify Performance bottlenecks
-    * OpenTrace based Tracers

-The [observability pyramid](https://medium.com/geekculture/monitoring-microservices-part-1-observability-b2b44fa3e67e) for monitoring distributed systems comprises of  Probes, Logs, Metrics, and Traces.
+The [observability pyramid](https://medium.com/geekculture/monitoring-microservices-part-1-observability-b2b44fa3e67e) for monitoring distributed systems comprises of logs, metrics, and traces.
+While all of then partially overlap, [each has a different purpose](https://www.reddit.com/r/devops/comments/9hku3v/prometheus_vs_opentracing).

 ## Logging

-The business value of log data cannot be under estimated.
+Logs answer the queston - *what happened in my system*?

 Error logs tell developers what went wrong in their applications.
 User event logs give product managers insights on usage.
 If the CEO has a question about the next quarter’s revenue forecast, the answer ultimately comes from payment/CRM logs.

 Apache Kafka Architect Jay Kreps starts with the question - "What is the log?" and has written about [storing and processing log data](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).
 For steps before storing and processing data you need a [unified logging layer](https://www.oreilly.com/content/the-log-the-lifeblood-of-your-data-pipeline/) - a pluggable architecture that can take data input from various sources and output the data to multiple destinations.